logo

 First, get a good cut of meat.
 You really notice the difference between a tough, tasteless steak and a tender, flavorful one.
 Since you tend to eat less on a low carb diet, it pays to get smaller but higher quality foods.

 There are many, many ways you can marinade your steak.
 There are many pre-mixed marinades on the market - check the carb counts of one you use.
-We've tried the ones from Atkins and enjoyed them, or you can of course make your own.
+It's best to make your own, to control the ingredients.

 Before you start grilling, clean the grill off of all impurities and lightly oil the grill.
 This will help keep your meet from sticking to the grill and picking up impurities.